SpectraStudios/.github/profile/README.md

 ### 💻👾 Building ideas from pixels to bricks 🏗️🌍

 Spectra is where physical placemakers and virtual worldbuilders come together to create sustainable, human-centered, and technologically progressive urbanization.
-Check out some of our current projects:
+Check out some of our recent projects:

 - [Spectra Cities](https://www.spectracities.com/) - Our flagship project aiming to build a city for 1M+ people 🏙️
-- [MeshMap](https://meshmap.com/upload) - A Solana app for scanning, geotagging, minting, and mapping a decentralized 3D mesh of the world 🌐 (coming soon!)
+- [MeshMap](https://meshmap.com/) x [City Champ](https://docs.meshmap.com/games/city-champ) - We incubated this hackathon project building a decentralized 3D map of the world with use cases including urbanism and gaming 🌐
-- [City Champ](https://github.com/SpectraStudios/CityChamp) - An outdoor Augmented Reality (AR) game about urban social problems, integrated with MeshMap 😎 (coming soon!)

 Are you building toward more livable cities?
 Yes?
 Okay, you rock! 🎸 If not, we can help you get started!
 Learn more about [how to contribute](https://www.spectracities.com/).